-Richard Branson hates cruise ships, so why'd he build one?
+What it's like on Virgin's adults-only cruise ship

 Like many new cruise ships, they've made Scarlet Lady environmentally friendly.
 The engine converts heat waste into electricity, and they shun single-use plastics.
 Many ingredients come from sustainable or local Florida sources.
 The coffee is from Intelligentsia, a company that relies on "direct trade" over "fair trade," meaning it guarantees farmers a minimum price for crops.

 Entertainment is "choose your own adventure" and reminiscent of some hot new thing you couldn't snag tickets to in New York or London.
-There's a participatory night show called "Never Sleep Alone" run by a sex therapist, a series of plays that pop up throughout the ship called Phantom Folktales and new productions by Randy Weiner, who created "The Donkey Show" and "Sleep No More."
+There's a participatory night show called "Never Sleep Alone" run by a sex therapist, a series of plays that pop up throughout the ship called Phantom Folktales and in 2022 a new production, "Another Rose" by Randy Weiner, who created "The Donkey Show" and "Sleep No More."

 There's the usual casino and shopping, but Weber said the tattoo parlor was booked up during the ship's UK run (must have been smooth sailing.)